SPANDigital/presidium/docs/content/recipes/source-control/sub-module.md

 weight: "3"
 ---

-If you want to store your documentation in a separate repository or share documentation between projects you can use sub modules.
+If you want to store your documentation in a separate repository or share documentation between projects you can use submodules.
 Use the following steps to set up a submodule.

 1. Create a new repository for you module.
 2. Create a `config.yml` file and add the following